sammuelyee/docs/faqs.md

 ### Do Torque maps move polygons/polylines?

 The Torque wizard is only available for **points**.
-So, Torque doesn't work with animations directly.
+So, Torque doesn't work with polygons.

 But, fortunately, there are other options that you could use to show different polygons with respect of time:
 We offer a Javascript API, [CartoDB.js](http://docs.cartodb.com/cartodb-platform/cartodb-js.html), that you can use to add interactivity to your visualizations.
-In combination with our [SQL API](http://docs.cartodb.com/cartodb-platform/sql-api.html), you could build a time-slider and show different polygons depending on its current position.
+In combination with our [SQL API](http://docs.cartodb.com/cartodb-platform/sql-api.html), you could build a time-slider and show different polygons depending on how they evolve with respect to time.
 You can check an example in this [link](https://github.com/CartoDB/cartodb.js/blob/develop/examples/time_slider.html).